Make Your Own Lead Shot

-You can read more making shot, as well as loading black powder shotshells and muzzle-loading shotguns in the upcoming book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.
+You can read more making shot, as well as loading black powder shotshells and muzzle-loading shotguns in the brand new book From Musket to Metallic Cartridge: A Practical History of Black Powder Firearms.

 Traditionally lead shot have been made in high shot towers.
 The shotmakers melted the lead up in the tower and poured it through a sieve.
 The lead drops transformed into relatively round shot in the air because of the surface tension.
 On the ground they hit a container filled with water that cooled the shot and prevented it from deforming.

 From the USA many have known the machine called the Shotmaker.
 The machine goes by the immodest name Littleton's Incredible Shotmaker and is named after the inventor Jerry Littleton from Oroville, California.
 Littleton has now sold the business to Alan and Michael Burgess from Moses Lake, Washington.
 Their company is named Burgess Bullets.
 Burgess Bullets have improved the shotmaker quite a lot and the machine has become more user friendly.
 The Shotmaker comes in two versions: The Model 65 with 7 drippers and the Model 135 with 14 drippers.